brenoguim/flexclass/README.md

 }
 ```

-In this scenario, everytime `makeMessage` is called two allocations will occur:
+In this scenario, everytime `msgFactory` is called two allocations will occur:
 - One for the `m_data` field containing the data
 - One for the `Message` object itself